 Any leftovers should last in the fridge for a few days.
 You can freeze the cake if you don’t plan on eating it anytime soon.
 I prefer to have the cake as fresh as possible since it is so easy to make.

 If you love to see how to make a dish, then be sure to check out the video below.
 If you prefer written recipes, then you can find one right underneath the video.
-Alternatively, you can pick up our digital slow cooker cookbook that has over 110 recipes.

 Slow Cooker Apricot Dump Cake Recipe